Skip to main content

 How much money do I need to bring with me?

-No cash is accepted at Camp.
-You can pay for all your drinks, food, merch and everything else you might need using your card/contactless.
+Camp Wildfire is completely cashless — no cash is accepted anywhere onsite.
+You can pay for all your drinks, food, merch, and everything else using your card or contactless payment.
+We accept all major credit and debit cards, including AMEX.

 What should I wear?